oracle/node-oracledb/INSTALL.md

 Review the generic [prerequisites](#prerequisites).

-The pre-built binaries were built on macOS (Intel x86) Catalina 10.15.7.
+The pre-built binaries were built on macOS (Intel x86) Big Sur 11.6

 Oracle Instant Client libraries are required on macOS.